 The pharmacy satellites are open seven days a week between 7:30 am and 11:30 pm.
 After hours, services are provided by the inpatient pharmacy, which operates 24 hours a day.

-The pharmacy department services the Maternal Child Health Care Center through two satellites.
-The pharmacists and technicians in the satellites perform both clinical and distributive functions, working with other health care providers on the pediatric and post-partum obstetric units.
+The pharmacy department services the Women & Children’s Division through two satellite pharmacies.
+The pharmacists and technicians in these satellites perform both clinical and distributive functions, working with other health care providers on the pediatric and post-partum obstetric units.
 As a safety and quality assurance measure, individual pediatric doses are prepared by pharmacists and double-checked before delivery to the patient units.
 The pharmacists routinely interact with the physicians and nurses to provide information about the patients' medications and answer questions about drug therapy as they arise.